Abdullah el-Faisal: Deportations from the UK, Botswana, and Kenya: May 2007–present

 Upon being eligible for parole, el-Faisal was released from prison, deported to Jamaica, and permanently banned from the UK on 25 May 2007.
 He remained on an international watch list.
 Andrew Dismore, a Labour Member of Parliament, noted that deportation might not adequately address the risks posed by el-Faisal, saying: "Once he's deported to Jamaica, what restrictions will there be to prevent him spreading his message of hate over the Internet?"
-He is said to preach extremists views online at paltalk chat rooms and associated with the authentic tawheed website.
+He was said to preach extremists views online at paltalk chat rooms and associated with the authentic tawheed website.

 On his arrival in Jamaica, the Islamic Council of Jamaica refused him permission to preach in its mosques.
-He began to again give lectures, conduct Q&A sessions via online chats, and established himself at the pulpit of a mosque in Spanish Town, just west of Kingston, Jamaica.
-The content of his sermons remained the same as that which was submitted at his trial.
+He began to again give lectures, conduct Q & A sessions via online chats, and established himself at the pulpit of a mosque in Spanish Town, just west of Kingston, Jamaica.
+The content of his sermons remained the same as that submitted at his trial.

 In June 2008, he was preaching in South Africa.
 He reportedly traveled by road through various countries in Africa including Nigeria, Angola, Malawi, Swaziland, Mozambique, Botswana, and Tanzania before entering Kenya.

 Along the way, Botswana had deported him as a prohibited immigrant.